 You must meet a number of requirements whether or not your product is granted an authorisation.AUTHORISATION GRANTEDIf you have applied for and received an authorisation, you can start to market the product in the country for which the authorisation has been granted.
 As an authorisation holder, you must fulfil a number of requirements.
-A. Duty and annual fee
+A. Tax and annual fee

 The cost of retaining the right to market a product in Denmark is DKK 500 per annum per authorisation.
 The registration fee is payable to the Environmental Protection Agency every year in December.